wustlcse237sp20/project-personal-planner-plus/README.md

     - Events are deleted by selecting and pressing backspace
     - Times must be entered in a "HH:mm" format, with a 24 hour clock
     - Events need to have a name, start date/time, and end date/time; the tags are comma-separated, and the tags and description are both optional
+    - The bar that is selected when the program opens is the search bar; it must be clear to ensure all events are being displayed

 ## What user stories were completed this iteration?
 - Search Events by title